Note

 wrote mirroring manifests to <path of manifest directory>

-1. Create an ImageContentSourcePolicy in the disconnected cluster
+1. Create an ImageContentSourcePolicy in the disconnected cluster.

 Create an ImageContentSourcePolicy object using the imageContentSourcePolicy.yaml file in the manifests directory created in step 3.